vigfestival/unifi-voucher-site/README.md

       USE_SECURITY_CHECK: 'true'
       # show copyright footer, defaults to 'true' if not provided
       SHOW_FOOTER: 'true'
+      # show existing vouchers (as a link), defaults to 'true' if not provided
+      SHOW_EXISTING_VOUCHERS: 'true'
       # Voucher Types, format: expiration in minutes (required),single-use or multi-use vouchers value - '0' is for multi-use - '1' is for single-use (optional),upload speed limit in kbps (optional),download speed limit in kbps (optional),data transfer limit in MB (optional)
       # To skip a parameter just but nothing in between the comma's
       # After a voucher type add a semicolon, after the semicolon you can start a new voucher type